Legal & Ethical

 Ethics Guidelines for Trustworthy AI:

 Published by the High-Level Expert Group on AI in 2019, these guidelines emphasize the importance of AI systems being lawful, ethical, and robust.
 The guidelines outline seven key requirements for AI: human agency and oversight, technical robustness and safety, privacy and data governance, transparency, diversity and fairness, societal and environmental well-being, and accountability.
-While not legally binding, these guidelines have strongly influenced EU policy and corporate practices across the bloc (Federal Trade Commission).
+While not legally binding, these guidelines have strongly influenced EU policy and corporate practices across the bloc ().

 The Digital Services Act (DSA) and Digital Markets Act (DMA):

 Enacted in 2022, these acts aim to create a safer digital space where users' fundamental rights are protected and establish a level playing field for businesses.
 While not AI-specific, they address the responsibilities of online platforms, including transparency obligations for algorithmic decision-making, which is often AI-driven.
-The DSA, in particular, imposes requirements on large platforms to explain and audit their AI-based content moderation systems(Terms.law).
+The DSA, in particular, imposes requirements on large platforms to explain and audit their AI-based content moderation systems().

 The European Data Strategy: